Just Cause 2: Development

-The game is set in Panau, described as an island with a variety of landscapes and cultures (including Japan, Thailand and the Malay Archipelago).
+The game is set in Panau, described as an island with a variety of landscapes and cultural influences (including Japan, Thailand and the Malay Archipelago).
 The team chose the setting because they considered that its exoticism suited an action game.
 Hawaii and New Zealand also inspired the game world.
 Although the game's plot was unconnected to Just Cause, it featured a more-experienced Rico as the protagonist.
 According to game director Magnus Nedfors, the team retained the first game's "campy" tone.
 The narrative remained light and the game was made into something intentionally "silly"; the team "don't take ourselves or our game too seriously".
 Plot was not the primary focus of Just Cause 2, and the team took three to five months to create the story.
 The game runs on Avalanche Software's upgraded Avalanche Engine.
 Unlike Just Cause, it was released only for seventh-generation consoles and its graphics were not limited by the restrictions of older consoles.
 Since it is set in an open world, Avalanche co-founder Linus Bloomberg thought a long draw distance was essential to motivate players to explore the game world and the engine was modified to accommodate that feature.
 The PC version runs on DirectX 10 hardware, and is incompatible with Windows XP.
 The PlayStation 3 version allows the user to capture gameplay video and export it to the XMB or upload it to YouTube.
 However, most content is identical across all platforms.